Montserrat is a beautiful mountain 60 Kms (37 Miles) from Barcelona, on top of which sits the gorgeous Montserrat Monastery.

 Since this car park is right next to the Monastery, it is very convenient for most visitors.

-It is on the side of a hill, and the walk up to the Abbey of Montserrat is a bit steep.
+However, we don’t recommend it for the elderly or disabled because it is on the side of a hill, and the walk up to the Abbey of Montserrat is a bit steep.

 Montserrat Monastery’s car park can hold 400 cars and is open 24 hours.